Providing Divorce Mediation Services Throughout California

 Physical and mental health can factor into the amount of spousal support in California.

 Suppose one spouse has mental, physical (chronic illness, disability, etc.), or emotional health issues, and his/her deficiency limits his/her ability to work or be self-sufficient.
-In that case, the other spouse is likely to pay the alimony.

 Some other factors that influence the support orders are: